-Member's Signature (if hardcopy):

-Perio Period of Claim:

-Date Description Time to be paid rounded up or down to the nearest 1⁄2 day or full day
+Member's Signature (if hardcopy): Period of Claim: 1 01104 01 01 ann.
+Date Description Time to be paid rounded up or down to the nearest 1⁄2 day or full day Total

-Total

 Where there are exceptions to the standard times for an activity, this should be discussed with the chair of the tribunal after the tribunal and a note included above (where appropriate).